-One day, as I was roaming the mountains, I sought shelter from an approaching storm.
-The sky became overhung with heavy clouds, but somehow the rain was delayed until, all of a sudden, there was a lightening flash and a few moments after, a deluge.
+One day, as I was roaming in the mountains, I sought shelter from an approaching storm.
+The sky became overhung with heavy clouds but somehow the rain was delayed until, all of a sudden, there was a lightning flash and a few moments after a deluge.
 This observation set me thinking.
-It was manifest that the two phenomena were closely related, as cause and effect, and a little reflection led me to the conclusion that the electrical energy involved in the precipitation of the water was inconsiderable, the function of the lightening being much like that of a sensitive trigger.
+It was manifest that the two phenomena were closely related, as cause and effect, and a little reflection led me to the conclusion that the electrical energy involved in the precipitation of the water was inconsiderable, the function of lightning being much like that of a sensitive trigger.

 Here was a stupendous possibility of achievement.
 If we could produce electric effects of the required quality, this whole planet and the conditions of existence on it could be transformed.
 The sun raises the water of the oceans and winds drive it to distant regions where it remains in a state of most delicate balance.
-If it were in our power to upset it when and wherever desired, this mighty life sustaining stream could be at will controlled.
-We could irrigate arid deserts, create lakes and rivers, and provide motive power in unlimited amounts.
+If it were in our power to upset it when and wherever desired, this mighty life-sustaining stream could be at will controlled.
+We could irrigate arid deserts, create lakes and rivers and provide motive power in unlimited amounts.
 This would be the most efficient way of harnessing the sun to the uses of man.
 The consummation depended on our ability to develop electric forces of the order of those in nature.

-It seemed a hopeless undertaking, but I made up my mind to try it and immediately on my return to the United States in the summer of 1892, after a short visit to my friends in Watford, England; work was begun which was to me all the more attractive, because a means of the same kind was necessary for the successful transmission of energy without wires.
+It seemed a hopeless undertaking, but I made up my mind to try it and immediately on my return to the United States, in the Summer of 1892, work was begun which was to me all the more attractive, because a means of the same kind was necessary for the successful transmission of energy without wires.

-At this time I made a further careful study of the Bible, and discovered the key in Revelation.
-The first gratifying result was obtained in the spring of the succeeding year, when I reaching a tension of about 100,000,000 volts - one hundred million volts - with my conical coil, which I figured was the voltage of a flash of lightening.
-Steady progress was made until the destruction of my laboratory by fire, in 1895, as may be judged from an article by T.C.
-Martin which appeared in the April number of the Century Magazine.
+The first gratifying result was obtained in the spring of the succeeding year when I reached tensions of about 1,000,000 volts with my conical coil.
+That was not much in the light of the present art, but it was then considered a feat.
+Steady progress was made until the destruction of my laboratory by fire in 1895, as may be judged from an article by T. C. Martin which appeared in the April number of the Century Magazine.
 This calamity set me back in many ways and most of that year had to be devoted to planning and reconstruction.
 However, as soon as circumstances permitted, I returned to the task.

-Although I knew that higher electric-motive forces were attainable with apparatus of larger dimensions, I had an instinctive perception that the object could be accomplished by the proper design of a comparatively small and compact transformer.
-In carrying on tests with a secondary in the form of flat spiral, as illustrated in my patents, the absence of streamers surprised me, and it was not long before I discovered that this was due to the position of the turns and their mutual action.
-Profiting from this observation, I resorted to the use of a high tension conductor with turns of considerable diameter, sufficiently separated to keep down the distributed capacity, while at the same time preventing undue accumulation of the charge at any point.
-The application of this principle enabled me to produce pressures of over 100,000,000 volts, which was about the limit obtainable without risk of accident.
-A photograph of my transmitter built in my laboratory at Houston Street, was published in the Electrical Review of November, 1898.
+Although I knew that higher electro-motive forces were attainable with apparatus of larger dimensions, I had an instinctive perception that the object could be accomplished by the proper design of a comparatively small and compact transformer.
+In carrying on tests with a secondary in the form of a flat spiral, as illustrated in my patents, the absence of streamers surprised me, and it was not long before I discovered that this was due to the position of the turns and their mutual action.
+Profiting from this observation I resorted to the use of a high tension conductor with turns of considerable diameter sufficiently separated to keep down the distributed capacity, while at the same time preventing undue accumulation of the charge at any point.
+The application of this principle enabled me to produce pressures of 4,000,000 volts, which was about the limit obtainable in my new laboratory at Houston Street, as the discharges extended through a distance of 16 feet.
+A photograph of this transmitter was published in the Electrical Review of November, 1898.